sigsep/sigsep-mus-db/README.md

 ```python
 dsd.test(my_function)
 ```
 This test makes sure the user provided output is compatible to the dsd100 evaluation framework.
+The function returns `True` if the test succeeds.

 ##### Processing the full DSD100

-The full evaluation processes all 100 DSD tracks and saves the results to the ```user_estimates_dir```.
+To process all 100 DSD tracks and saves the results to the ```user_estimates_dir```:

 ```python
 dsd.run(my_function)